 This Chinatown hotspot is the one of eight ramen shops from chef Kazuteru Oh (along with Wok and Noodle in Potts Point, and several in Japan).
 You can watch a noodle maker at work here – all noodles are made in house and the results are silky smooth, a perfect match for gelatinous pork soup.
 Really like your ramen thick?
 You can ask for it to come thicker here too.
 Hop tip: they deliver!

-Order the: These guys do a mean miso-flavoured tonkotsu.
+Order the: Miso-flavoured tonkotsu.
 The addition of the fermented bean paste adds a depth of flavour to the creamy soup.
 The rounds of pork are extra smoky and there are bonus nubbles of pork mince throughout the soup.

 From the moment you enter Yasaka (and are rewarded with extra-loud 'Irasshaimase!' greetings) you'll believe they live their motto: 'No ramen, no life.'
 They specialise in tonkotsu here, with miso, salt and soy seasoning options, alongside specials like the black garlic and extra spicy ramen.
 The base packs an umami punch, the noodles are firm and the eggs are soft, seasoned and warm.